rohanreddy439/secureEcommerce/README.md

-now download ecommerce file provided in the repository place ecommerce file in Xampp/htdocs/ folder now in the browser enter localhost/ecommerce/home.php you can create a new account using your credentials and explore..
+now download ecommerce file provided in the repository place ecommerce file in Xampp/htdocs/ folder now in the browser enter localhost/ecommerce/home.php you can create a new account using your credentials and explore...